+Find out when sun protection is needed in your area (spring, summer and autumn).
 UVR is present in significant quantities in New Zealand between September and April.
+During these months, the NZ MetService releases a daily regional Sun Protection Alert.
 There is enough UVR to cause a rash on photosensitive skin between 10 a.m. and 5 p.m. even on a cloudy day.
 Bright surfaces, like snow, concrete and sand, reflect UVR and can nearly double the amount that gets to the skin.

 - Confine summer excursions out of doors to early in the morning or late in the evening.

 - Sun protection is needed whatever the weather.
 It is needed even if you sit in the shade.

 - Protect yourself in the car and house too; UVA can pass through window glass.

 There are two basic ways of protecting your skin from the damaging effects of UVR: